AI PharmCare

 Can children take Imodium AD?

-Is it safe to take Imodium daily?
+Is it safe to take Imodium every day?

 What happens if you take too much Imodium?